Finding and Using Visual Studio Extensions

-Most extensions are per-user extensions, and are installed in the %LocalAppData%\Microsoft\VisualStudio\<Visual Studio version>\Extensions\ folder.
+Most extensions are per-user extensions and are installed in the %LocalAppData%\Microsoft\VisualStudio\<Visual Studio version>\Extensions\ folder.
 A few extensions are administrative extensions, and are installed in the <Visual Studio installation folder>\Common7\IDE\Extensions\ folder.

-To protect your system against extensions that contain errors or malicious code, you can restrict all per-user extensions to load only when Visual Studio is run with normal user permissions.
+To protect your system against extensions that may contain errors or malicious code, you can restrict per-user extensions to load only when Visual Studio is run with normal user permissions.
 This means that per-user extensions are disabled when Visual Studio is run with administrative user permissions.
 To do this, go to the Extensions and Updates options page (Tools / Options, Environment, Extensions and Updates, or just type Extension in the Quick Launch window).
-Clear the Load per user extensions when running as administrator box, then restart Visual Studio.
+Clear the Load per user extensions when running as administrator check box, then restart Visual Studio.

 When you install an online sample, the solution is stored in two locations:

 A working copy is stored in the location that you specified in the New Project dialog box.